 Wang (忘) means “forget”.
 The character shows the head & heart hiding, or the heart-mind perishing, so the idea is letting the heart-mind calm down, relaxing the qi down to the base and disengaging from thoughts & emotions.
 The term suggests effortless emptying, it’s not really an active technique – thus the practice embodies wuwei.

 The Zuowang method in our tradition includes several precise facets that allow the practice to unfold in an easy and natural manner.
-It is our wish to share this practice with like-minded adepts.
-If this practice appeals to you, check out Bamboo Grove, our wuweidao cultivation group.
-If you would like an introduction to this practice, or if you have any questions, please contact us at email@example.com.
+It is my sincere wish to share this practice with like-minded adepts.
+If this practice appeals to you, check out my wuweidao cultivation group.
+If you would like an introduction to this practice, or if you have any questions, please contact me at firstname.lastname@example.org.

-You can download a free introductory talk on Zuowang by our lineage teacher, Liu Ming, at: https://www.dayuancircle.org/zuowang-introduction/, and you can purchase his invaluable translation & commentary on the Dao De Jing at: https://www.dayuancircle.org/observing-wuwei/.
+You can download a free introductory talk on Zuowang by my wuweidao lineage teacher, Liu Ming, at: https://www.dayuancircle.org/zuowang-introduction/, and you can purchase his invaluable translation & commentary on the Dao De Jing at: https://www.dayuancircle.org/observing-wuwei/.